thoughtbot/maintaining-open-source-projects/book/02-community.md

   usage of the project.
 * **Mailing lists and chat rooms** for general talk.

-If any of these channels have little activity, they can seem like half empty restaurants, exposing a negative image for your project.
+If any of them have little activity, they can seem like half empty restaurants, exposing a negative image for your project.
 The project will be better off not having them when that is the case.